markwkm/pg_documents/README.md

 # pg_documents

-The pg_documents module provides an HTTP daemon.
+The pg_documents module provides an HTTP daemon and was developed using json-c v0.11.

 ## Configuration Paramters